ovh/docs/pages/platform/data-platform/get-status/guide.en-gb.md

 3. Go into the *Cluster Size* section
 ![Nodes list view](images/manager_03.png)

-On this page, all the nodes of the Data Platform are listed and you can see somme information as the IP address and the status of each one.
+On this page, all the nodes of the Data Platform are listed and you can see some information like the IP address and the status of each one.